Speakers of the 21st German Banking Congress

 Jens Weidmann was born in Solingen in 1968 and studied economics in Aix-en-Provence and Bonn, where he also received his doctorate.
 He worked for the International Monetary Fund in Washington D.C. and was Secretary General of the German Council of Economic Experts.
 After an initial period at Deutsche Bundesbank, he was appointed Head of the Department for Economic and Fiscal Policy at the Federal Chancellor’s Office.
 Since 2011, Jens Weidmann has been President of Deutsche Bundesbank and a member of the Governing Council of the ECB.
 On November 1, 2015, he was appointed Chairman of the Board of Directors of the Bank for International Settlements.

-Chairman of the Management Board of Commerzbank AG
+Chairman of the Board of Managing Directors, Commerzbank

 Martin Zielke, born on January 17th, 1963, started his career with a banking apprenticeship and received his master’s degree in business administration from University of Göttingen in 1990.
 After having worked at Dresdner Bank and Deutsche Bank, he joined Commerzbank in 2002, where he was initially responsible for the private clients and later for the corporate banking businesses as the Group Head.
 In 2006 he became a Management Board member and the Chief Financial Officer of Eurohypo AG, and went back to Commerzbank AG in 2008.
 After two years as Divisional Head of Group Finance, he was appointed as a Member of the Board of Managing Directors for the Private Clients segment and has been Chairman of the Board since May 2016.